quantcdn/docs/docs/dashboard/get-started.md

 ## Overview

-The Quant Dashboard provides a place to centrally manage projects and content, view revision history and provide access to your team (organisation subscriptions only).
+The Quant Dashboard provides a place to centrally manage projects and content, view revision history and provide access to your team (organization subscriptions only).

 ![Quant Dashboard](/img/quant-dashboard-overview.jpg)